 Clay Stoldt, Wichita State University, USA

-Katie Sveinson, Temple University, USA
+Katie Sveinson, University of Massachusetts Amherst, USA

 Jianjun Tang, Shanghai University of Sport, China

 Ashleigh Thompson, La Trobe University, Australia